shreyapatil9480/business-analytics-synthetic/README.md

 ## License

 This project is provided for educational purposes only.
 Feel free to use and adapt the code for your own learning or research.

+## Additional Notes

+This repository includes a **synthetic dataset** and an **analysis notebook** for demonstration purposes.
+The synthetic data allows you to experiment without relying on sensitive real‑world information, while the notebook walks through exploratory data analysis and a simple linear regression model.
+Feel free to explore the notebook and extend the analysis by adding new models, feature engineering, or visualizations.